MnSOD Mimetic BMX-001 in Treating Patients with Anal Cancer Undergoing Radiation Therapy and Chemotherapy

 - Known hypersensitivity to 5FU and/or mitomycin

-- Patients will be required to be on stable or decreasing corticosteroids dose at the time of the study
+- Because corticosteroids are anti-inflammatory and could interrupt oxidative stress, patients will be required to be on stable or decreasing corticosteroids dose at the time of the study

 - BMX-001 SPECIFIC EXCLUSION CRITERIA: